 We will keep the Marshyangdi River on our left and start gentle ascending towards Chamje.
 It is a pleasant walk through beautiful hillsides, towering waterfalls, and small settlements of various ethnic groups.
 It is a mostly flat walk until we cross Ngadi village.
 We will cross the Marshyangdi River keeping it on our left and continue to Syange for our lunch.
-Continuing slightly more than an hour will take us to Chamje for overnight.
-(Breakfast, Lunch, Dinner)
+Ascending for about 2 hour will take us to Chamche for overnight.

 There are 2 ways to Manang, the higher route is difficult but serves spectacular views.
 The lower route is shorter and easier but the views are not that fantastic.

 The lower route is mostly flat and gently ascending through Humde Airport; the only airport in Manang district serving charter flights.
 The lower route takes about 5 – 6 hours to reach Manang.
 The route is suitable for easy trail lovers.

 The higher route to Manang is less visited than the lower route, however, the views can’t be compared.
 The upper route offers a stunning panorama of Himalayas but needs little more energy than the lower route.
 We will stop either in Ghyaru or Ngawal for lunch then continue mostly downhill to Manang.
 The whole trail from Ngawal to Manang will show us stunning Himalayan views.
 As we will be walking on the high route the views of Hunde and Marshyangdi valley on the bottom also looks fabulous.